nitmws/iptc-photometadata-engine/README.md

 * Parameter `ipmdChkResultFsd`: an instance of [FixedStructureData](#class-fixedstructuredata) holding the to-be-converted [IPTC Photo Metadata Checker Result](#object-ipmdcheckerresult)
 * Parameter `opdOpt`: an instance of [OutputDesignOptions](#class-outputdesignoptions) for controlling the generation of output data corresponding to the design option.
-* Parameter `labeltype`: a code from this enumeration selects the applied label: ipmd (= IPTC Photo Metadata Standard labels), valuefmt (= labels used by XMP, IPTC IIM or Exif), et (= lables used by ExifTool)
+* Parameter `labeltype`: a code from this enumeration selects the applied label: ipmd (= IPTC Photo Metadata Standard labels), valuefmt (= labels used by XMP, IPTC IIM or Exif), et (= labels used by ExifTool)
 * Parameter `noValueText`: a string acting as default text applied if no embedded value was found, e.g. "[no value found]"
 * Parameter `ipmdIdFilter`: array of IPTC Photo Metadata property identifiers.
 If this array is not empty only these IPTC properties are used for generating output data.
 * Parameter `ipmdTechRefFsd`: an instance of [FixedStructureData](#class-fixedstructuredata) holding the object of the IPTC TechReference